Duluth DUI Lawyers

 Duluth Municipal Court

 Duluth Municipal Court is located in the City of Duluth Public Safety Center at 3276 Buford Highway, Duluth, Georgia 30096.
 The Duluth Police Department is located in the same building.
-Our Duluth DUI lawyers appear in Duluth Municipal Court on a regular basis.
+Our Duluth DUI lawyers appear in Duluth Municipal Court regularly.
 Judge Charles L. Barrett, III is the chief judge in Duluth Municipal Court, although other judges may sit on the bench from time to time.
 Judge Barrett was reappointed as Chief Judge in the summer of 2019 by the Duluth City Council.
-Judge Barrett is also the judge in Sugar Hill Municipal Court Lilburn Municipal Court, and Berkeley Lake Municipal Court.
+Judge Barrett is also the judge in Sugar Hill Municipal Court, Lilburn Municipal Court, and Berkeley Lake Municipal Court.
 The solicitor (prosecutor) of your Duluth DUI case is Richard Armond, who took over for Russell Bryant when he retired.

 Our dedicated trial lawyers defend Duluth driving under the influence charges in Gwinnett State Court, located in Gwinnett Justice and Administration Center